ARM-software/abi-aa/aapcs64/aapcs64.rst

 * Commit the lazy save if preserving ZA would require S to restore ZA.
   For example, this would be true if S directly changes PSTATE.ZA or ZA.

-* Clear PSTATE.ZA after a lazy save, unless S is about to use ZA for something else.
+* Clear PSTATE.ZA soon after a lazy save, unless S is about to use ZA for something else.

 * Rely on the lazy saving scheme for any calls that S makes.
 For example, if S is simply a wrapper around a call to another subroutine S2 and if